 The introductory paragraphs below show how best to describe the objective of your paper in one sentence (Penn State 2019):

 How to write an Introduction – Step #5: Methods

 Knowing how to write an introduction also means having a firm grasp of the methods you will be using to achieve your research goal.
 The way in which you anticipate achieving your objectives needs to be pointed out in the introduction paragraph of your essay or the introduction of your research paper.

 This is where you explain how you will go about gathering answers to your research question (cf. Samac, Prenner & Schwetz 2009: 60).
 Regarding the theory your research paper is based on, this involves outlining the theoretical underpinnings of your research paper (incl. the most important literature you use).

-In an empirical research paper like your dissertation, which includes empirical studies, the introduction needs to explain the methods used to analyse the data you gathered in your study and how you analysed this data (cf. Kornmeier 2013: 105).
+In an empirical research paper like your dissertation, which includes empirical studies, the introduction needs to explain the methods used to analyze the data you gathered in your study and how you analyzed this data (cf. Kornmeier 2013: 105).

 Where appropriate, you could mention related background in the introduction paragraph, such as work experience or research stays.
 However, this information should be kept to a minimum (cf. Oertner, St. John & Thelen 2014: 31).

 How to write an Introduction – Step #6: Dissociations and limitations of your research questions and their reasons